 Mark 16:1 And when the sabbath was past, Mary Magdalene, and Mary the [mother] of James, and Salome, had bought sweet spices, that they might come and anoint him.
 2 And very early in the morning the first [day] of the week, they came unto the sepulchre at the rising of the sun.

-We know from the date of the Passover that the day following Messiahs crucifixion was a High Sabbath day, it was the first day of the Feast of Unleavened Bread.
 When Luke (Luke 23:55) says they prepared the spices and then rested on the Sabbath, this particular Sabbath was the usual weekly Sabbath that always occurred on the seventh day of the week, which was Saturday

 There is also proof that there were two Sabbaths in Matthew 28:1.
 Since the word "Sabbath" is mentioned in the singular form in most modern language Bible translations, this could be taken to mean that the traditional Friday crucifixion scenario would be referenced.
 However, Greek manuscripts and some translations render the word "Sabbaths" in the plural form - have a look at the Greek text in the interlinear bible.
 "Sabbaths" is the correct interpretation.